nbaetge/naames_multiday/rmd/S4_Depth_Profiles.md

 # Intro

-Here, we plot the profiles from the two multiday NAAMES stations, N2S4.
+Here, we plot the profiles from the multiday NAAMES station, N2S4.

 ``` r
 library(tidyverse)